js-advancers/learning-javascript-together/README.md

 ## Individuals introduce themselves
-4 Persons :)
+5 Persons of our  :) Fabian, Anja, Jess, Amber, Brezo, Karan and Rita.

 ## Questions

 ### Learning Group Structure

 1. How do you organize your meetings:
-Do you have a format is it more free flowing?
+2. Do you have a format?
+Is it free flowing or structured?

-* free flow in the way of no strict scedule
+#### How often do you meet?
+Where?
+	* Free flow - we have no strict structure learning structure.
+Other than we meet weekly, on a Saturday between 3/4hrs 		each sesssion.
-* if somebody has an issue on learning or even on his everyday coding she/he can raise that any time and we try to help with that.
+	* In the event one of us have an coding, or learning issue - even something from their everyday coding job she/he can 		raise that at any time.
+We offer as a group, our perspectives, support and help in solving the issue.
-* but when we are learning together for a course (react / gutenberg) we developed a routine / schedule base on the course structure
+	* but when we are learning together for a course (react / gutenberg) we developed a routine / schedule base on the
+#### Course Structure
 	* Example: Advanced Gutenberg
 	* 2 Chapters Video for one week
 	* Practical coding on the second
 	* alternating

-2. What tools does your group use for collaboration?
+2. What tools do we use to connect our group and allow/support collaberation?
 	* Slack Channel
 	* Google Hangout
-	* GitHub Organisation
+	* GitHub Individual Accounts & Organisation
-	* VS Code - Live Share
+	* VS Code - Live Share.
+PHPStorm
+	* Twitter, medium, Coding sites, podcasts and individuals

-3. Do you have guests?
+3. Do we have guests?
+It depends.
-	* When topics rise - also proactive if we find out about interesting topics - we ask people around us to help/explain the topic
+	* When topics rise
+	* Or we find out about interesting topics - we ask people around us to help/explain the topic, to share their knowledge, expertise and experiences. i.e. Like React hooks, PHP, WPScripts, ESLint, working with the new WP block editor, WP Code standards, difficult to understand documentation, git, version control, markup etc.

 4. Does your group have rules?
-	* No but we have  best practise
+	* No
-	* weekly meetings
+	* We meet weekly or as often as need given certin circomstances.
+For instance the JS-Hackathon
-	* taking courses collectively
+	* Wehen we decide to take our courses collectively
-	* to keep of the momentum and motivation to learn

-	* sort of like the ‚code of conduct‘ from WordPress Community
-	* value each other
+	* Keep each other motivated and intrested in learning the new material.
+We help each other through group discussion 	      confussing or difficut areas or topics to grasp.
+For example: State in React
+	* We all work with and around the WP Community.
+So we come pre wired towards "acceptable behavior."
+We belive in,               and practice both individully and collectivlly the 'WP-Code of Conduct.'
+	* Value & support each other.
+We value each others time, participation, family and the group relationships.
-	* safe space - you can be vulnerable (not knowing everything about coding)
+	* Safe space - where you can be vulnerable, be supported, experience, and learn.
+(You don't need to knowing                     everything).
 ---

 ### Goals and Benefits of learning groups

 5. Do you have goals as a group?
-	* Both - individual goals:
+	* Yes.
+Both - individual and group goals:
-	* enable everyone of us to reach or personal goals
+		- enable each of us to talk about our personal goals/and results so far.
+Persoanl assesment.

-	* The Big picture:
+   The Big picture group goals:
 	* creating a safe space to learn with confidence and support
-	* small learning group creates a intimacy that
+	* small learning group creates an intimacy (that peer to peer suport with out the one-up-manship or comdepitive presure)
-		* helps learning next to each other while
-		* helping to be brave admitting to have gaps
+	* facilates learning 2 ways.
+1) two person teams and as a group review.
+We learn along side each other, grow and share.
+	* The intmacy and trust helps each individule practice more, share more and grow more, especially where there maybe knowledge and or experience gaps.

-6. How has being part of this group helped?
+6. How has being part of the group helped you grow?
-	* It helped us to keep up with learning
+	* It has helped us to stay motivated and learning
-	* stop procrastination
+	* Reduce procrastination
-	* Accountability –
+	* Provides accountability, especailly to the group
-	* Continuity in learning - every sunday we meet
+	* Continuity in learning - we meet every Saturday.
+3/4 hrs.
+The winter months longer (because its easier).
 	* Achieve more together than we would on our own
 		* by learning together
+		* by sharring
-		* by teaching the others
+		* by teaching each others
 		* by supporting each other
-		* by challenging each other without making the members feel uncomfortable
+		* by challenging each other without making members feel uncomfortable or stupid
-		* by adding all the different perspectives to problem solving
+		* by adding all our different perspectives to problem solving

-7. Has being part of this group affected your coding and your life? personal thought/opinions (2 sentences)
+7. How has being part of this group affected your life?
+	* How has being part of this group affected coding and proffesional skills

-- personal answear on each participant
+	* Personal thoughts/opinions (2/3 sentences) - personal anwser from each participant

-8. What do you love to give to the group as individuals?
+8. What do you choose to give to the group as individuals?
+	* The Value of People and the relationships we build
-	* Apart from code we try to support each other
+    	* Apart from learning to code we're available to support each other
-	* Keep each other informed by posting links in Slack
+    	* Keep each other informed share links, posts articles videos in Slack
-	* Share experience from confrerences
+    	* Share connections friends or people we know and experience from conferences
-	* or from streaming videos we watched (from conferences)
+    	* videos, and other learning material that maybe helpful to the group or individul.
+We share what we have watched. or 		experienced (from conferences)

-	* support, help, participate,
+    	* friendship, acceptance, support, motivation,

 ### Closing Remarks

-9. What to be aware of when you are committing yourself to a learning group
+9. What would be your top three takeways/tips to share with our audience -- when considering or committing to a study group?
 	* Get your support group on board (work, family, friends)
-	* Without their support it will not be possible
-	(* Find a timeframe everybody can be part of it)
+	      * Without their support it will not be possible (* Find a timeframe everybody can be part of it)
+	* Value yourself, your time and your commitment.
+And all these same things of your fellow participants.
+	  //Don't take people for granted.
+	* Leverage quality software, development tools, and services that 1) makes it easy for everyone to participate and connect - weekly.
+	* Rotate the mediator position
+	* allow for spontaneity, and organic conversations
+	* HAVE FUN!
+AND DON'T TAKE YOURSELF TO SERIOUSLY.
+Life is short and code is poetry!
 ---

 ### Hackathon

 10. What has been your biggest accomplishment as a group?

-11. What was your biggest takeaway from the hackathon the group participated in?
+11. What was your biggest takeaway from the hackathon?
 And how did you organize the logistics of collaborating on projects in teams?

 12. Do you think collaboration is a more successful way of tackling self-learning online?
+Yes!
+Please explain.

 ---
-13. What are the top 3 tips you would give others wanting to start a group like this?
+13. Questions: Open it up to the audience chat channel.